-For some people, leftovers carry a negative connotation, like they are are some sort of 'last resort' before shopping day.
+For some people, leftovers carry a negative connotation, as if they would only ever be some sort of 'last resort' before shopping day.
 For others, like myself, they present the opportunity to save both money and time, which is especially important during busy weeks where time spent in the kitchen needs to be minimal.
 One of the best things about following a whole-foods, plant-based diet is that so many of the dishes can be refrigerated or frozen for later consumption.
-Soups, stews, casseroles and curries can be made in large batches and kept refrigerated; usually for up to 4 or 5 days.
-The knowledge that you can head home after a busy day and have a healthy and filling meal ready in 10 minutes will definitely reduce any temptation to reach for unhealthy fast-foods or take-out meals.
+Soups, stews, casseroles and curries can be made in large batches and kept refrigerated, often for up to 4 or 5 days.
+Knowing that you can head home after a busy day and have a healthy, filling meal ready in 10 minutes will definitely reduce the temptation to reach for unhealthy fast-foods or take-out meals!

 One of the most important things for you to learn is how and where to keep different "leftover" foods.
-A lot of this can be based on common-sense and personal judgement, but we thought we would give you this guide for extra help in case you need it!
+A lot of this can be based on common-sense and personal judgment, but this guide will give you the extra know-how needed to safely store those leftover meals.

-You may not think of fruit when talking about leftovers- what we are really referring to is "extra" fruit.
-You may have bought a load of fresh blueberries because they were on sale, and have quickly realised that you will not have time to eat them all before they begin to spoil.
-You can freeze most fruits, like berries, grapes, cherries, mangos, pineapple, papaya, peaches, nectarines and bananas, in order to preserve them longer.
+You may not think of fruit when talking about leftovers, but what I am really referring to is "extra" fruit.
+You may have bought a whole heap of fresh blueberries because they were on sale, and have quickly realised that you will not have time to eat them all before they begin to spoil.
+In a situation like this, you can freeze most fruits, like berries, grapes, cherries, mangos, pineapple, papaya, peaches, nectarines and bananas, in order to preserve them longer.
 Frozen fruits are fantastic in smoothies or as a sweet treat.
 You can also used them in desserts and fruit salads if they are thawed first.

 Frozen fruits will last between 6 and 12 months in the freezer, though bananas should be used within a week as they will start to discolour.

 Most cooked vegetables will keep well in the fridge for 2-3 days.
 Potatoes, sweet potatoes, pumpkin, carrots, peas, corn, broccoli and cauliflower are likely to hold their texture and keep longer than more watery vegetables, such as cooked mushrooms, courgettes or peppers.
-If you have plain, cooked vegetables left over from a meal, sprinkle them with a little lemon juice to prevent discoloration, and store them in an airtight container in the fridge.
+If you have plain, cooked vegetables left over from a meal, drizzle them with a little lemon juice to prevent discoloration, then store in an airtight container in the fridge.
 It is best to consume them the following day.

-There's nothing sadder than having to throw out beautiful fresh herbs because they went bad before you got to use them.
-To avoid this, finely chop fresh herbs, place them in ice cube trays and cover with a layer of water.
+There's nothing sadder than having to throw out beautiful fresh herbs because they went bad before you had a chance to use them.
+To avoid this, finely chop fresh herbs, place them in ice cube trays, and cover with a layer of water.
 You can pop them out and use them in soups, stews and curries whenever you like.
 Some hardier herbs, like thyme and rosemary, can be frozen on the stem in zip lock bags.
 Frozen herbs won't be ideal for salads or as a fresh garnish, but are still great for adding flavour to cooked dishes.

 If I'm cooking legumes from scratch, I like to make big batches, rather than having to repeat the process day after day.
-But sometimes I'm a little over zealous, and end up making more than I could possibly eat in a week.
-Fortunately, most cooked legumes will keep in a sealed container in the fridge for 3-5 days (a little lemon juice can be added, to act as a natural preservative.)
+But sometimes I'm a little over zealous, and end up making more than I could possibly eat in a week!
+Fortunately, most cooked legumes will keep in a sealed container in the fridge for 3-5 days (a little lemon juice can be added, to act as a natural preservative).
 The bad news is that beyond this point they can become a little slimy and unpleasant.
-If you have a lot of surplus,you can freeze the extra portions.
+If you have surplus legumes, freeze the extra portions.